KentEsvaranP/Kent_react_table_library/README.md

 # 6) If you want to deploy the library code with other app lication.
 Please take the code from "/dist" folder.

 # 7) Basically this app for "Data Table" with few additional feature like sort & filter.
-     The same sort & filter (search) option you can configure whether the feautre will be enable or not through configuring the attibutes in index.html
+     The same sort & filter (search) option you can configure whether the feature will be enable or not through configuring the attributes in index.html

 # 8) Finally as a library we can plug it everywhere with bundled file (/dist) and make some changes from from index.html file if needed.
      Hence, our "Data Table Library" ready with our basics expectation with some configurations.